raydac/java-binary-block-parser/README.md

 it is possible to define processors for own custom data types, for instance you can take a look at [case processing three byte unsigned integer types](https://github.com/raydac/java-binary-block-parser/blob/master/src/test/java/com/igormaznitsa/jbbp/it/CustomThreeByteIntegerTypeTest.java).

 ### Float and Double types
-The Parser doesn't support Java float and double types out of the box.
+The Parser does not support Java float and double types out of the box.
 But it can be implemented through custom type processor. [there is written example and test and the code can be copy pasted](https://github.com/raydac/java-binary-block-parser/blob/master/src/test/java/com/igormaznitsa/jbbp/it/FloatAndDoubleTypesTest.java).

 ## Variable fields
 If you have some data which structure is variable then you can use the `var` type for defined field and process reading of the data manually with custom [JBBPVarFieldProcessor](https://github.com/raydac/java-binary-block-parser/blob/master/src/main/java/com/igormaznitsa/jbbp/JBBPVarFieldProcessor.java) instance.